staticka/staticka/README.md

 ### Integrations

 If you have a filter or a helper that contains dependencies or needs to be configured first, it is better to add them into an integration in order for Staticka to use it properly.
-The example below contains the integration of the `Rougin\Staticka\Helper\UrlHelper`:
+The example below contains the integration file of the `Rougin\Staticka\Helper\UrlHelper`:

+**HelperIntegration.php**

 ``` php
 namespace Rougin\Staticka\Helper;